 - Official copies should be sent to Baker University Office of Admissions, PO Box 65, Baldwin City, KS, 66006.
 Or, if your colleges use a third-party digital service like Parchment or National Student Clearinghouse, please have the transcript sent to our Office of the Registrar at incoming.transcripts@bakerU.edu.

-- If you have fewer than 24 college credits, we’ll also need your official high school transcripts.
+- If you have not earned an associate degree, submit your official high school or GED transcripts.

 - Official transcripts should be sent to Baker University Office of Admissions, PO Box 65, Baldwin City, KS, 66006.
 Or, if your colleges use a third-party digital service like Parchment or National Student Clearinghouse, please have the transcript sent to our Office of the Registrar at incoming.transcripts@bakerU.edu.